Secbez Docs

 4. Review results

-Scan results show up in two places:
+Scan results appear in two places:

 Each finding includes:

-• The vulnerable code with highlighted lines
+• The vulnerable code with surrounding context.

-• A severity rating (critical, high, medium, low)
+• A severity rating (critical, high, medium, low) derived from CVSS 3.1.

-• A confidence level (high, medium, low)
+• A confidence level (high, medium, low) reflecting how complete the evidence is.

 Next steps